The Magic of Mulch

 5 Tips for Mulching

-- Ideally, remove any weeds before you apply your mulch (unless you are sheet mulching).
+- Ideally, remove or use any edible weeds before you apply your mulch (unless you are sheet mulching).

 - If you can, water the soil before and after adding mulch.